 There are as many ways organizations can create, store, move and retrieve data as there are ways to see, perceive and interpret it

-Articles about low-power hybrid chips for robots, gaining the edge in automation, connecting quality and process data, manufacturing and process facility trends, and the Engineers' Choice Awards were Control Engineering’s five most clicked articles from March 18-24.
+Articles about the Engineers' Choice finalists, data acquisition, cut-to-length cable, IT/OT convergence, and industrial virtualization were Control Engineering’s five most clicked articles from December 2-8.
 Miss something?
 You can catch up here.

 To discover which real-time data adds value to improve operational efficiencies and increase competitive edge in the marketplace, first understand data acquisition systems and consider the eight essential best practices for data acquisition success

 Sensors are on the front line of the data gathering process, which is vital for the Industrial Internet of Things (IIoT).